howonearth/projects/README.md

 # Projects
-Please find the list of the projects I have completed so far below:
+Please find the list of the projects I have completed below:

 [Journie](https://github.com/howonearth/projects/tree/dbdd309e1f6662ded8913815932c0713163b313b/journie) - a web application that helps you get an overview of the events and achievements of the current month.